gurtlerc/cbms-pi-resin-io/README.md

 ## A BACnet and Modbus gateway for the Raspberry PI

-This is a skeleton Express server project that works on [resin.io][resin-link] for the Raspberry PI.
+This is a skeleton server project that works on [resin.io][resin-link] for the Raspberry PI.

 This project installs [CBMS Studio][cbmsstudio] which provides communication to BACnet and Modbus systems and contains a web based graphical interface for displaying real time data.
-It also installs InfluxDB and Grafana for displaying historical information in a web based dashboard.
+It also installs Nginx, InfluxDB and Grafana for displaying historical information in a web based dashboard.

 To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at the [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin.io, you will need to clone this repo locally:
 ```